How To Build A Biofilter OR Life and Trophic Cascades

 You decide to keep fish.
-Maybe you’re hungry, maybe you’re looking for companionships.
-In either case, you build a pond/aquarium, stock it with fish, and pick up some chow.
-You’re careful not to over feed them but every time you do your fishy companions convert most of it into fish poop.
+Maybe you’re hungry; maybe you’re looking for companionship.
+Either way, you build a pond/aquarium, stock it with fish, and pick up some chow.
+You’re careful not to overfeed them, but every time you do, your fishy companions convert most of their food to ammonia-rich fish waste.

-Unfortunately for the fish, fish waste is high in ammonia – a toxic compound created by the metabolization of protein.
-Ammonia displaces oxygen, causes organs to shut down, and makes fish susceptible to a host of diseases.
+Unfortunately for fish, ammonia is highly toxic and, if left unchecked, will build up in the water and kill the fish.
+Ammonia displaces oxygen, causes organs to shut down, and makes fish susceptible to various diseases.
 Ammonia’s toxic effect is why it’s so effective as a household cleaner.
-Rub a little ammonia on a countertop and it’ll kill anything living there.
-It’s not the kind of stuff you’d like to swim in.
+Rub a little ammonia on a countertop; it’ll kill anything living there.
+It’s not the kind of stuff you’d like to swim around in.

 If ammonia’s so terrible, why doesn’t it build up and kill everything?
 The answer is nitrifying bacteria.
-Some bacteria, as it turns consume ammonia as food (Principle 1: if there’s a niche, nature will fill it).
-These ammonia eating bacteria are naturally occurring and will find your fish tank on their own, though, you can speed up the process by adding nitrifying bacteria purchased at any fish store.
-A good product that I have used many times is Stability.
-You can also add stones or filter medium from a previously established fish tank.
+Some bacteria consume ammonia as food (nature exploits unused resources).
+These ammonia-eating bacteria are naturally occurring and will find your fish tank independently.
+However, you can speed up the process by adding nitrifying bacteria purchased at an aquarium store or stones and filter medium from a previously established fish tank.

-Once ammonia consuming bacteria establish themselves, ammonia levels will drop to next to zero.
+Once ammonia-consuming bacteria establish themselves, ammonia levels will drop to zero.
 At this point, bacteria are consuming ammonia as fast as the fish can produce it.
-In a very real way, fish produce food for the bacteria (Principle 2: life creates conditions conducive to life).
-Unfortunately, our helpful bacteria convert ammonia into a second toxic compound – nitrite.
-Though just as before, a waste consuming species discovers this food rich resource and sets up shop (Principle 1: if there’s a niche, nature will fill it).
+In a very real way, fish produce food for the bacteria (life creates conditions conducive to life).
+Unfortunately, our helpful ammonia-consuming bacteria convert that ammonia into a second toxic compound called nitrite.
+But just as before, a waste-consuming bacteria will discover this food-rich resource and sets up shop (nature exploits unused resources).

-After being consumed a second time, our toxic waste is finally converted to nitrate – a more or less benign compound.
-With ammonia and nitrite levels at zero, there’s no immediate threat to fish, though, if you’ve kept fish, you’ve probably spent hours scraping slimy algae from rocks and walls – that’s because nitrate makes an excellent plant fertilizer, and algae are essentially microscopic plants.
+After being consumed a second time, our toxic waste is converted to non-toxic nitrate.
+With ammonia and nitrite levels at zero, the fish can rest easy.
+But, if you’ve kept fish long enough, you’ve probably spent time removing algae from rocks and the walls of your tank.
+This is because nitrate makes an excellent plant fertilizer, and algae are essentially microscopic plants.

-Algae are microscopic plants and almost guarenteed to search out and find your nitrate rish fish tank – so why not include plants them intentionally?
-Ornamental aquatic plants are an obvious choice but there are other options.
-If your fish are herbatious, grow them food from their own waste – duckweed is a good option.
-If you eat plants, consider dabbeling in aquaponics – here’s a DIY aquaponics system that sits on top of your fish tank.
-The bottom line is, if you can encouage plants to live if you’re system, they will naturally remove the nitate so you wont have to. – that means no 1/3 water changes or scummy algea buildup.
+Algae are microscopic plants and almost guaranteed to search out and find your nitrate-rich fish tank – so why not intentionally include plants?
+Ornamental aquatic plants are an obvious choice, but there are other options.
+If your fish are herbaceous, you can grow food from fish waste – duckweed is a good option.
+You can add a grow bed (a biofilter with plants) to your tank and make a fish tank aquaponics system.
+If you encourage plants to live in your system, they will naturally remove the nitrate, so you won’t have to.

-A departure from fish but here’s a fantastic video from George Monbiot (4:34) on how wolves (and the trophic cascades they create) changed the ecology of Yellowstone National Park.
+Stepping away from fish for a moment, here’s a fantastic video from George Monbiot (4:34) on how wolves (and the trophic cascades they create) changed the ecology of Yellowstone National Park.

 Building a Biofilter for Your Pond or Fish Tank

-In order to create an effective biofilter you will need a lot of two things – surface area and water movement… and that’s pretty much it.
+To create an effective biofilter, you will need a lot of two things – surface area and water movement… and that’s pretty much it.

-The nitrifying bacteria mentioned in stages 2 and 3 tend to form dense colonies growing on any surface that they can cling to.
-In the wild this means rocks, sticks, plants etc, though, it could also be the surface of your fish tank, the pebbles at the bottom, plumbing, or a bunch of ribbon and sponges etc. In either case, the more surface area your pond has the more bacteria can colonize it.
-You can go to aquarium stores or online and buy materials such as bioballs or expanded clay pellets but any non-toxic surface will do.
+The nitrifying bacteria mentioned above form dense colonies growing on any surface that they can cling to.
+In the wild, this could be rocks, sticks, plants etc., though it could also be the surface of your fish tank, the pebbles at the bottom, plumbing, or a bunch of ribbon and sponges etc. In either case, the more surface area your pond has, the more beneficial bacteria your system can support.
+You can go to aquarium stores or online and buy materials such as bioballs or expanded clay pellets, but any non-toxic surface will do.
 I like kitchen sponges.

-Water movement is important to ensure that your bacteria is coming in contact with the ammonia and nitrate it’ll be eating.
+Water movement is essential to ensure that your bacteria comes in contact with the ammonia and nitrate it’ll be eating.
 Adding a pump to circulate water through a biofilter will ensure adequate contact.
-As a rule of thumb, I like to circulate my entire pond about once an hour – determine how much water your system holds then pair it with a submersible pump capable or pushing that volume of water per hour.
+As a rule of thumb, I circulate the entire pond volume once an hour.
+Determine how much water your system holds, then pair it with a submersible pump capable of pushing that volume of water each hour.

-In the system below, I filled a 275-gallon IBS tote with sponges and bio-ribbon (purchased from an aquarium store) to create my surface area.
+In the system above, I filled a 275-gallon IBC tote with sponges and bio-ribbon purchased from an aquarium store to increase the surface area for bacteria.

-I then ran two 1200 gallon per hour pumps from the pond into the bottom of the IBS tote biofilter.
-As the water level rises inside the tote, it overflows though a 2 inch pipe I plumbed into the top of the tote.
-Adding water the the bottom of the biofilter and overflowing from the top forces the water to move through the surface area medium inside the biofilter.
+I then ran two 1200-gallon-per-hour pumps from the pond into the bottom of the IBC tote biofilter.
+As the water level rises inside the tote, it contacts the bioribbon and sponges, eventually overflowing through a two-inch pipe at the top.
+Adding water to the bottom of the biofilter and overflowing from the top forced the water to move through the surface area medium inside the biofilter.